giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 The continuous geometric field provided by CSF is designed to interface with external section-analysis solvers when detailed sectional properties are required.
-Evaluating the field at any required set of stations - for example Gauss-Lobatto points - and passing the resulting polygonal geometry to a tool such as `sectionproperties` is a natural extension of the workflow.
+For many practical cases the properties computed directly by CSF are sufficient for downstream beam-level simulations.
+Where additional detail is needed, evaluating the field at any required set of stations - for example Gauss–Lobatto points - and passing the resulting polygonal geometry to a tool such as `sectionproperties` is a natural extension of the workflow.
 CSF and section solvers are therefore complementary layers in a pre-processing pipeline, each operating at its own level of abstraction.